Here’s our guide to PVC vs composite decking including their pros and cons, cost differences, warranty and which deck types are best.

 Knowing the pros and cons, and options offered by each decking material helps you to decide which material type is the best for your project.

-Which is your favorite when it comes to PVC vs composite decking?
-Let us know in the comments to share your thoughts.
+So, what’s your pick when it comes to PVC vs composite decking?
+Let us hear your thoughts, feel free to share any questions or concerns in the comments below.